junxit/us-congress-bills-113/bill.md

 legis-num: H.R.
 258
 congress: 113th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 258

-> To amend title 18, United States Code, with respect to fraudulent representations about having received military declarations or medals.
+> To amend title 18, United States Code, with respect to fraudulent representations about having received military decorations or medals.

 ## § 1.
 Short title